marekninja/master-thesis/README.md

 ### Running scripts
-In our experiments we rely on `comet_lm` reporting.
+In our experiments we rely on `comet_ml` reporting.
 You can run any experiment like so:

 ```bash